hoanganh25991/threejs-warrior-v2/docs/requirement.md

-# Legends of the Ancient Realms - Game Requirements
+# Legends of the Ancient Realms - Game Requirements & Implementation

-This document serves as the central hub for all game requirements and documentation.
+This document serves as the central hub for all game requirements and implementation details.
 It provides an overview of the game concept and links to detailed specifications for each aspect of the game.

 ## Game Overview